Odeon of Herodes Atticus Tickets

 What is the history of the Odeon of Herodes Atticus?

-The Odeon of Herodes Atticus was built in memory of Herodes Atticus’ wife, Regilla, who died in 160 AD.
-Herodes was a wealthy and influential Greek senator who served as a consul in Rome and was known for his philanthropic activities.
-The Odeon was one of his many gifts to the city of Athens, and it quickly became a popular venue for musical and theatrical performances.
+The Odeon of Herodes Atticus was built in memory of his late wife, Aspasia Annia Regilla, a Roman noblewoman who died around 160 AD.
+Regilla had settled in Greece and served as a priestess of Demeter and Tyche.
+Herodes was a wealthy and influential Greek senator, known for his philanthropic activities.
+The Odeon was one of his many gifts to the city of Athens, an act of monumental conjugal love.

 Restoration of the Odeon of Herodes Atticus